 If you follow this scheme consistently, you will find it easier to define conditions for such labels later.

-By the way, labels can also be automatically attached to hosts: on the one hand by external connectors that automatically create hosts (e.g. automatically detected hosts in cloud environments), on the other hand by rules.
+By the way, labels can also be automatically attached to hosts: on the one hand by external connectors that automatically create hosts (e.g. automatically detected hosts in Cloud environments), and on the other hand by rules.

 2.5.
 Saving and continuing

-After creating or cloning a host, after setting the properties, the next logical step is Save & go to service configuration.
-With this you enter the automatic service discovery, a subject we want to address in the next chapter.
+After creating or cloning a host, and after setting the properties, the next logical step is Save & go to service configuration.
+With this you enter the automatic service discovery, a subject we would like to address in the next chapter.

-On the other hand, Save & go to connection tests takes you into the connection test – with which you can test whether the settings being used produce any data at all from the agent.
-Details about the connection test can be found in the article on monitoring agents.
+On the other hand, Save & go to connection tests takes you into the connection test – with which you can test whether the settings being used actually produce any data from the agent.
+Details on the connection test can be found in the article on monitoring agents.